Long Beach leaseholders hope to purchase public land under cottages

 All 32 leaseholders who spoke at the meeting said they were extremely interested in purchasing the town’s land.

-Steve Sheehan of 12 Long Beach, the first to speak at the meeting, said the funds from the sale would benefit to all citizens of Rockport.
+Steve Sheehan of 12 Long Beach, the first to speak at the meeting, said the funds from the sales would benefit to all residents of Rockport.
 More town funds on hand may reduce the need for Proposition 2 1/2 overrides to fund Rockport Public Schools, he argued.

-Stacy Ho of 26 Long Beach said he was interested exploring all options that would allow his family to stay in cottages, which includes improved seawall, and keeping Long Beach open for for everyone.
+Stacy Ho of 26 Long Beach said he was interested exploring all options — which include improving the seawall, and keeping Long Beach open for for everyone — that would allow his family to stay in their cottage.

 “I’m not arguing against global warming,” said Bhalla, “but it doesn’t mean we can’t innovate to protect Long Beach.”